Hello. You’re likely making mistakes when texting your customers.

 Don’t feel bad, though.
 Given that texting is still fairly new to many businesses, we see messaging snafus all the time.
 Some are harmless (oh, autocorrect), but others could land your business in hot water (TCPA stuff).

-Here are the top mistakes that make us cringe, and because we can’t leave you hanging, we also offer ways to correct them.
+Here are the top text marketing mistakes that make us cringe, and because we can’t leave you hanging, we also offer ways to correct them.

 Why it makes us cringe: Unsolicited texts don’t just make the Zipwhip team cringe – they make your recipients cringe, too.
 Getting a text from someone you don’t know is invasive, especially when it’s coming from a business.
 The recipient will wonder how you got their number, and they’ll be annoyed you texted.
 This means your first interaction is already off to a shaky start.